openfaas/docs/docs/reference/workloads.md

 * serve HTTP traffic on TCP port 8080
 * assume ephemeral storage
 * be stateless
+* have a name of no more than 63 characters

 And integrate with a health-check mechanism with Kubernetes:

-* or enable httpProbe in the `helm` chart and implement `/_/health` as a HTTP endpoint
+* implement `/_/health` as a HTTP endpoint
-* create a lock file in `/tmp/.lock` - removing this file signals service degradation

-> Note: You can specify a custom HTTP Path for the health-check using the `com.openfaas.health.http.path` annotation
+* implement `/_/ready` as a HTTP endpoint

+The path for the HTTP ready and health endpoints can be overridden with annotations (see below)

 If running in read-only mode, then you can write files to the `/tmp/` mount only.
 These files may be accessible upon subsequent requests but it is not guaranteed.
 For instance - if you have two replicas of a function then both may have different contents in their `/tmp/` mount.
 When running without read-only mode you can write files to the user's home directory subject to the same rules.